smarkio/smarkio-revisor-api-client/README.md

-#Smark.io Revisor - API
+#Smarkio Revisor - API
 =========================

-An accelerator to communicate with © Smark.io Feedback API
+An accelerator to communicate with © Smarkio Feedback API

 Installation and usage with Composer
 ----------